dphiffer/starmonger/README.md

 Favorites of private accounts
 -----------------------------
-Please take that into consideration when you install this that favorites of private accounts are currently shown alongside public ones.
+Please take that into consideration that favorites of private accounts are currently shown alongside public ones.
 This is a problem that I intend to fix, but until then please be careful about where you host the web app.
 For example, I'm only running mine on localhost.

 Other questions
 ---------------